SDG2805/AQM-Smarthome/README.md

 # AQM-Smarthome
-In my family's apartment 6 people have to live in a quite cramped space.
-That's why I'm building a AQM (Air-Quality-Monitor)-Smarthome to help our ventilation system and our health!
+I'm building AQM (Air-Quality-Monitor)-System to help my family's ventilation system and our health!

 For this there are 2 main components: The AQMs (5 in total; 1 per main room) & The Software (a mobile App)